Maya Hanoomanjee

-Hanoomanjee is a former civil servant and retired in 2005 as a Permanent Secretary just before officially joining the MSM.
+Hanoomanjee is a former civil servant and retired in 2005 as a Permanent Secretary before officially joining the Militant Socialist Movement and becoming elected as an MP.
 She served as the Permanent Secretary for Finance and Health in that time.
-She was decorated on 2015 national day by President Kailash Purryag and was made Grand Commander of the Star and Key of the Indian Ocean (GCSK).
-Maya Hanoomanjee has been married for 40 years and has three daughters.
+She was appointed as minister of Health and Quality of Life in May 2010 in the coalition government of Navin Ramgoolam, until she resigned in July 2011 following her involvement in the MedPoint affair.